www.

 want to see your

-not sure if you meet the visa requirements (for example, whether your
+not sure you meet the visa requirements (for example, whether your

 income

-will be considered sufficient for a tourist visa), it may be best to
+will be considered sufficient for a tourist visa), phone beforehand to

 Ecuador asking for additional documentation or financial guarantees at